bobifle/tokens/README.md

 Optionaly, you can add the tokens directory to your maptool library window.

 ## Known limitations
-* all macros broadcast to the GM and players alike.
-GM, you won't be able to fudge.
-I'm working on it...
-* some dragons miss their legendary/lair actions
+* some monsters have their SRD version stats instead of the Monster Manual ones
 * as a general rule, for important NPCs, double check with the monster manual
-* tokens are not editable, not in a friendly way.
-Maptool does restrict access to token's properties.
-Maybe things will change in the future...
+* tokens are editable only using a token manager (http://forums.rptools.net/viewtopic.php?t=14458)

 ## Credits